biopragmatics/oquat/docs/invalids/prefix/mgi.md

-# FB
+# mgi: Mouse Genome Informatics

+This page summarize the different resources that reference `mgi` but use local unique identifiers that do not match the standard pattern of ^\d+$.
+Of the 9 resources,
-The following 3 variants were found: ['MGD', 'MGI', 'mgi']
+3 variants on the standard prefix were found: ['MGD', 'MGI', 'mgi'].

-## `bto`
+## `bto`: BRENDA tissue / enzyme source

-Identifiers for this prefix are given correctly in BRENDA tissue / enzyme source.
+Identifiers for this prefix are given incorrectly correctly in `bto`.

 | external_xref                                              |   usages_count | usages                                            |
 |------------------------------------------------------------|----------------|---------------------------------------------------|
 | `MGI:http://www.mousedb.net/searches/GO.cgi?id=GO:0060935` |              1 | [BTO:0003093](https://bioregistry.io/BTO:0003093) |

-## `cco`
+## `cco`: Cell Cycle Ontology

-Identifiers for this prefix are given correctly in Cell Cycle Ontology.
+Identifiers for this prefix are given incorrectly correctly in `cco`.

 | external_xref     |   usages_count | usages                                                          |
 |-------------------|----------------|-----------------------------------------------------------------|